aws/aws-sdk-js-v3/packages/credential-provider-node/README.md

   code and `mfaCodeProvider` is not a valid function, the credential provider promise will be rejected.
 - `roleAssumer` - A function that assumes a role and returns a promise fulfilled with credentials for the assumed role.
-If not specified, the SDK will create an STS client and call its `assumeRole` method.
+If not specified, no role may be assumed, and an error will be thrown.
 - `timeout` - The connection timeout (in milliseconds) to apply to any remote requests.
 If not specified, a default value of `1000` (one second) is used.
 - `maxRetries` - The maximum number of times any HTTP connections should be